12bitsample/12bitsample/README.md

 - 👋 Hi, I’m @12bitsample
 - 👀 I’m interested in Web Development, Software Development and Music Technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advanced Web Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development projects
-- 📫 How to reach me ...
+- 📫 How to reach me michaelmcadow@gmail.com https://www.linkedin.com/in/mmcadow

 <!---
 12bitsample/12bitsample is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.